Olive Oil Smoke Point: Everything You Need to Know

 • Choose a heat-stable oil

-• Check the quality and acidity : the lower it is, the more the oil resists high temperatures
+• Check the quality and acidity: the lower it is, the more resistant the oil is to high temperatures

 Extra virgin olive oil is perfect if:

-• It has a delicate aromatic profile (so as not to cover the taste of the food)
+• It has a delicate aromatic profile (so as not to overpower the taste of the food)

-9. Pertutto Oil by Frantoi Cutrera: also perfect for frying
+9. Frantoi Cutrera's Pertutto Oil: also perfect for frying

-If you are looking for a versatile oil, ideal for both dressing and cooking, our Olio Pertutto is the perfect choice.
+If you are looking for a versatile oil, ideal for both dressing and cooking, our Pertutto Oil is the perfect choice.

 • It is a balanced blend of Sicilian varieties

-• It maintains its organoleptic profile even during cooking
+• It maintains its organoleptic profile even when cooked

 10. Conclusions

-Knowing the smoke point of olive oil allows you to cook in a more conscious and healthy way .
-Extra virgin olive oil, especially if high quality like that of Frantoi Cutrera, is an excellent choice for any type of cooking, even frying.
+Knowing the smoke point of olive oil allows you to cook more consciously and healthily.
+Extra virgin olive oil, especially if of high quality like that from Frantoi Cutrera, is an excellent choice for any type of cooking, including frying.

 Choosing the right oil makes the difference between a heavy dish and a light one, between health and avoidable risks.
-And when it comes to quality, Frantoi Cutrera is the guarantee of an authentic Sicilian oil , rich in taste and benefits.
+And when it comes to quality, Frantoi Cutrera is the guarantee of authentic Sicilian oil, rich in taste and benefits.